Deloitte at Davos 2017 has been saved

 Led by Scott Corwin, Managing Director, Future of Mobility Leader, Deloitte US

 The automotive and personal mobility landscape is undergoing a rapid, comprehensive upheaval.
 A series of converging forces are transforming everything that we've imagined transportation to be.
 New advances in batteries and materials are providing improved energy efficiencies and passenger safety.
 Connected cars are turning driving into a networked experience, and autonomous vehicles could ultimately free us from having to drive at all.
 Younger consumers are embracing new ideas around pay-per-use mobility and a free-wheeling mix of public and private travel.
-This emerging ecosystem aims to make mobility faster, cleaner, safer, and more efficient than ever before—with implications for leaders in energy, insurance,
+This emerging ecosystem aims to make mobility faster, cleaner, safer, and more efficient than ever before—with implications for leaders in energy, insurance, health care, public policy, manufacturing, technology, and beyond.
+Learn more about the Future of Mobility.

 Led by Brett Walsh, Global Human Capital Leader, Deloitte UK